aaditya-data/Superstore_Sales_Dashboard/README.md

 - BI dashboards
 - Data storytelling
 - Pivot-based analytics
 - Clean & modern visualization design

-Perfect for showcasing skills during **interviews, internships, and job applications**.

 ---

 ## 📌 About the Dataset
 This project uses the **Sample Superstore dataset**, a popular dataset for retail analytics and BI dashboards.

+---

+⚠️ IMPORTANT
+This project is for portfolio display only.
+You are NOT allowed to:

+- Fork this repository
+- Re-upload this repository
+- Copy any part of this project
+- Use this work for academic or commercial purposes

+GitHub DMCA protection applies.

 ---